Acanthophis: Origin of name

-The name was originally "deaf adder".
-Psalm 58 says: They are as venomous as the poison of a serpent; even like the deaf adder that stoppeth her ears; Which refuseth to hear the voice of the charmer: charm he never so wisely.
-Early settlers of Australia also called them "deaf adders".
+Early settlers of Australia called them "deaf adders".
 How "deaf" became "death" is not recorded.

 Unlike other snakes that tend to flee from human disturbance, the death adder is inclined to hold its ground, leading to the notion that the death adder cannot hear.
 However, death adders, like other snakes, perceive ground vibrations.

 Hunting

 Unlike most snakes, death adders do not actively hunt, but rather lie in ambush and draw their prey to them.
 When hungry, death adders bury themselves among the substrate.
 This may be leaf litter, soil or sand, depending on their environment.
 The only part of themselves they expose are their head and their tail, both generally very well camouflaged.
 The end of the tail is used for caudal luring and when wiggled, it is easily mistaken for a grub or worm.
 When the snake's prey attempts to seize it, the death adder strikes.
 Although it has been claimed to have the quickest strike of any snake in the world, this topic has not been well enough studied to make reliable comparisons.
-They commonly feed on local geckos such as the Dubious dtella.
+Death adders are generalists that feed upon small mammals, birds, lizards, and frogs, but most commonly recorded were lizards.